Mercedes-AMG GT: Mercedes-AMG GT Black Series (2021–2023)

 The suspension is unique, with a carbon-fibre anti-roll bar with two adjustment settings for the front axle, and an iron anti-roll bar with three adjustment settings for the rear axle.
 Like previous Black Series vehicles, the camber is manually adjustable for both the front and rear axles.
 Handling has been improved with carbon-fibre panels at the front and rear, as well as carbon-ceramic brake rotors and Black Series specific brake pads.
 The wing has an active aero flap, and contributes to a total maximum downforce of more than 882 lb at 155 mph.
 The Michelin Pilot Cup 2 R tires are specific to the car, and are available in M01A soft and M02 hard compounds.

 Carbon-fibre is used extensively for most of the body, including the hood, roof, hatch and underbody.
-The exterior gains an enlarged grille, based on the Mercedes-AMG GT3, large air outlets on the hood, manually adjustable front splitter, and upgraded rear wing as part of a major aerodynamic kit.
+The exterior gains an enlarged grille based on the Mercedes-AMG GT3, as well as bigger air outlets, a manually adjustable front splitter and an upgraded rear wing as part of a major aerodynamic upgrade.
 The interior features standard AMG performance bucket seats, and uses microfiber for the steering wheel, door and instrument panels.

-On 4 November 2020, The Mercedes-AMG GT Black Series recorded a lap time of 6:43.616 with driver Maro Engel behind the wheel at the Nürburgring Nordschleife, making it the fastest lap time ever recorded for a road-legal production vehicle around the track at the time.
+On 4 November 2020, the GT Black Series recorded a lap time of 6:43.616 with Maro Engel behind the wheel at the Nürburgring Nordschleife, making it the fastest lap time ever recorded for a road-legal production vehicle around the track at the time.

 Mercedes-AMG GT Track Series (2023–present)

+In 2022, Mercedes-AMG launched the AMG GT Track Series, a track-only car based on the AMG GT Black Series.
+The car was created to celebrate the 55th anniversary of AMG, and thus only 55 models will be sold.
+A single one of these cars raced as an invitational entry at the Red Bull Ring in the 2022 GT2 European Series.